 Encryption with network servers

 You can encrypt data stored on a network file server; however, this will impact the user base and the variety of host environments.
-Ensure you fully understand the process before deploying to a liver server.
+Ensure you fully understand the process before deploying to a live server.

 Using encryption with a server does not provide any audit report of access, other than those already provided by the host operating system.